SuperDARNCanada/borealis/docs/source/config_options.rst

 #.
 You have a non-standard array

     One example of a non-standard array would be a different number of interferometer antennas than four.
 To implement this, modify the individual N200 entries to specify which N200s are connected to interferometer antennas.
+Additionally, set the main and interferometer antenna count parameters to the number of physical antennas in the array.

 #.
 You want to change the location of ATR signals on the daughterboards